codyo2000/PAN/README.md

 #  Preconfigured Application Node (PAN)
-This tool is a work-in-progress one stop shop for a good amount of services needed for incident response and network hunt operations.
+This tool is an evolving all-in-one solution for a wide range of services essential for incident response and network hunting operations.